Break the Cycle of Insomnia

 …And still your sleep is broken and terrible.
 You wake up morning after morning tired, unfocused, demoralized, and frustrated.

 While there’s definitely a place for good sleep hygiene and “tricks” to help you fall asleep when your insomnia is just an occasional nuisance, they tend to be unhelpful if you suffer from chronic insomnia.
-If insomnia is a pattern night after night for you, consider the evidence-based, gold-standard treatment, Cognitive Behavioral Therapy for Insomnia (CBT-I).
+If insomnia is a pattern night after night, consider the evidence-based, gold-standard treatment, Cognitive Behavioral Therapy for Insomnia (CBT-I).

 Cognitive Behavioral Therapy for Insomnia